-Like it or not, many organisations, including councils, hospitals, travel companies, banks and supermarkets hold information about you.
+Like it or not, many organisations, including councils, hospitals, travel companies, banks and supermarkets hold data about you.

 You have a right to know what information companies hold about you.
-Asking for this information is known as making a subject access request.
+Asking for this data is known as making a subject access request.

 - If it could identify someone else who does not want to be identified, and it would not be reasonable to disclose that information to you.

 Changing inaccurate information

 If you discover that an organisation holds inaccurate information about you, for example, it says that you are married when you are now divorced, you can ask it to correct, block or remove the information.

 If you do not get a reply or the information is still wrong, you may wish to contact the Information Commissioner's Office (ico.org.uk) and ask them to consider whether the organisation has breached the Data Protection Act.
 The Information Commissioner's Office (also known as the ICO) is the UK's independent authority set up to uphold information rights in the public interest.
 It has a useful tool on its website which guides you through your complaint options.

 Stopping your information being used

 The Data Protection Act gives you the right to ask an organisation not to hold or use information about you that causes substantial unwarranted damage or distress.

 If you do this, the organisation has 21 days to respond to your request, and can refuse only if the information that it holds about you is:

 • necessary to agreeing or carrying out a contract which you have entered into

 • necessary to carry out any legal obligation that applies to the organisation

 • necessary to protect your vital interests